bnolan/diaspora-x/doc/install.md

     echo "env -i git checkout -f" >> .git/hooks/post-receive echo "make post-deploy" >> .git/hooks/post-receive
     chmod +x .git/hooks/post-receive

+Then make sure your normal user has permissions to deploy:

+    chown -R your_username:your_username .

 Then create a Makefile in /var/apps/diaspora-x that looks like this: